-This is a difficult one to answer as there are quite a few different ingredients that go into these supplements.
+This is a difficult one to answer as there are quite different pre-workout ingredients that go into these supplements.

 3. When Should You Take It?

-While the increased endurance and power of your pumps are great, you do have to watch out for some rare side effects with pre workout supplements.
-Your body can have some reactions like jitters and insomnia, especially when it comes to the stimulants.
+While the increased endurance and power of your pumps are great, you do have to watch out for some rare pre-workout side effects.
+Your body can have some reactions like jitters and insomnia, especially when it comes to stimulants.

 Some people also find that they suffer an energy crash after exercising and when the ingredients start to wear off.
 If this happens then try out some of the bulking training shakes available.